codingSince9/sport-complex-server/README.md

 - Class management: Allows administrators to create, update, and delete sports classes.
 - User management: Provides functionality for administrators to manage users and functionality for users to register and login.
 - Authentication: Implements authentication based on a JWT token to ensure secure access to the system.
-- Authorization: Enforces role based acces control to restrict certain actions.
+- Authorization: Enforces role based access control to restrict certain actions.
 - API endpoints: Defines API endpoints for interacting with the backend service.
 - Database integration: Integrates with a MongoDB database to store and retrieve data.
 - Error handling: Implements error handling mechanisms to provide meaningful error messages to users.